Field Trip | FAQs

 New York has an exemption in the Nurse Practice Act so that RNs coming here are covered as long as they do not hold themselves out to be "RNs" to anyone in the host state.
 This relates to RNs coming HERE.
 It would be wise to check with the State Board of Nursing in the state you might be traveling to in order to confirm that state's specific laws and regulations.

-A: If traveling out of the country the U.S. Embassy can provide direction for the appropriate contact for that country.
+A: If traveling out of the country, the U.S. Embassy can provide directions for the appropriate contact for that country.
 Considerations should be given to the following:

 - Obtain permission for emergency treatment as determined by staff.